Ruben Wills

-Ruben W. Wills (born August 9, 1971) is a former member of the New York City Council, serving the 28th district from 2011 until he was convicted of a felony in August 2017.
-After serving a 2 - 6 year prison sentence, the New York Supreme Court Appellate Division, Second Department, reversed Wills' convictions and ordered a new trial.
-On April 22, 2021, Ruben Wills was fully exonerated and the charges were dismissed with prejudice.
+Ruben W. Wills (born August 9, 1971) is a former member of the New York City Council, serving the 28th district from 2011 until he was convicted of a felony in August 2017, which was later overturned.
 He is a Democrat.

 Life and career

 Wills is African-American and was born in Southeast Queens.
 He was raised in the South Jamaica Houses and attended Public School 40 and Thomas Edison High School.
 He and his wife, Marcia, are members of the St. Albans Congregational Church.

 In 2003, Wills served as the special assistant to City Council Member Leroy Comrie, and later he served as chief of staff to State Senator Shirley Huntley.
 Wills also worked for the SEIU Local 1199 Union.
 Prior to working in government, Wills made his living operating a contracting company doing renovations for commercial and residential properties.

 New York City Council

 After losing the 2009 primary to Thomas White, Jr., Wills won the council seat for the 28th district in Southeast Queens the next year, after White died.
 He then won re-election in 2011 to complete the term, and again for his own full term in 2013.
 Wills renamed a street in his district in honor of White, thanks to the help of his surviving family.